3.3 - New Time Zone Dialog#

 }

-, I use a built-in panel, NSRunAlertPanel
+In method -okAction:, I use a built-in panel, NSRunAlertPanel.
+There are

 several built-in panels in GNUstep ready to use.
 Now, you can display